FAQs

 The Audit report is published in the document library on the CISP Review Get Involved page.

-Can I provide feedback on sites not included in the surveys?
+Can I provide feedback on a specific facility?

 How will survey responses be used in the CISP Review?

-Key findings from survey responses will be considered as part of a Needs Analysis being undertaken as part of the CISP Review.
+Key findings from the survey responses will be considered as part of a Needs Analysis being undertaken as part of the CISP Review.
 The Needs Analysis assesses how Council’s open space and community facilities meet current and future need, considering projected population growth and changing trends.
+The needs analysis will inform recommendations in the CISP and guide decision-making and planning for open space and community facilities over the next 30 years.

 Will the CISP Review lead to increases in fees and charges?